caarlos0-graveyard/danfe-server/README.md

 # Performance

 The lib used to generate the PDF is slow.
-In my machine (i5, 8Gb RAM, SSD) it takes 8 seconds just to convert from XML to PDF.
+In my machine (i5, 8Gb RAM, SSD) it takes 8 seconds just to convert from XML to PDF (for an example NFe, some may be faster).

+# Production

+You can easily put this in heroku.
+Just create the app, add the remote and push.